THE GYST

 I fully owned organic social media for our newly-launched DTC ecommerce brand across Instagram, Facebook, and Pinterest.
-Through a multi-phased approach, I created an end-to-end content system including strategy, ideation, content calendars, content creation, approval tracking, cross-channel distribution, and performance analytics.
+I created an end-to-end content system including strategy, ideation, content calendars, content creation, approval tracking, cross-channel distribution, and performance analytics.

-I secured buy-in from our VP to move forward by presenting the need to nurture a relationship with our online customers by establishing our presence on social.
-Since we were a new brand, the main goal was to build trust and awareness with customers by creating an emotional connection through quality content that entertains, inspires, and educates.
+Since Mintera was a new brand, the main goal was to build trust and awareness with customers by creating an emotional connection through quality content.

 Brand Identity

-I defined and refined our brand personality and voice to appeal to DIY-loving users who valued quality and value on social.
-Values.
-Look and feel.
-DIY.
-Cool younger brother.
-Go off presentation I made.
-Some brand identity guidelines:
+I refined our social media brand personality and voice to appeal to DIY-loving users who valued quality, sustainability, and value.

 Low-Hanging Fruit

-To start, I created callout messaging for user generated content that would start working in the background for us.
+To start, I created callout messaging for user generated content that would work in the background.
 I collaborated with our legal teams to develop a submission and agreement process.

 Marketing Email CTA Mockup